grlucy/cadd-calculator/README.md

 ### TODO

-1. Add ability to enter degrees with minutes and seconds, rather than only as a decimal, on curves page.
-1. Add copy button to top row of Inches ⇔ Decimal Feet
+1. Add converter for decimal degrees and degrees/minutes/seconds.
 1. SPA with reusable components
    - nav
    - page container and title